 When an employee sustains serious or life-threatening injuries, he/she should seek medical attention immediately.
 The HR department should be notified as soon as possible after treatment has been received, or in the case of minor injuries, HR should be notified immediately.
+No matter how minor an on-the-job injury may appear, it is important that it be reported immediately.
+This will enable an eligible employee to qualify for coverage as quickly as possible.
 The employee or employee's supervisor is responsible for completing and submitting a First Report of Injury to the HR department in OVEC.
 This report should be submitted as soon as possible, but not later than 24 hours from the time of injury.
-Failure to complete the report in a timely manner could jeopardize worker's compensation benefits for the employee.
+Failure to complete the report in a timely manner could jeopardize the worker's compensation benefits for the employee.

-Neither OVEC nor the insurance carrier will be liable for the payment of workers' compensation benefits for injuries that occur during an employee's voluntary participation in any off-duty recreational, social or athletic activity sponsored by the employer.
+Injuries that occur during an employee's voluntary participation in any off-duty recreational, social or athletic activity sponsored by OVEC are generally considered non-compensable for purposes of workers' compensation.